Rupert28/WeatherFlow/README.txt

 == Installation ==

-1. Upload the `weatherflow` folder to the `/wp-content/plugins/` directory.
+1. Search 'WeatherFlow' in the WordPress Plugin directory on your site.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Click 'Install' on the WeatherFlow plugin.
-3. Navigate to the WeatherFlow settings page to enter your OpenWeatherMap API key and configure other settings.
+3. Click 'Activate' on the WeatherFlow plugin.
-4. Use the shortcode `[WeatherFlow]` to display the weather forecast on your posts or pages.
+4. Configure WeatherFlow's settings by following the steps in the settings page.

 == Shortcode ==

-To display the weather forecast, simply add the following shortcode to any post or page: [WeatherFlow]
+To display the weather forecast, simply add the following shortcode to any post or page: [WeatherFlow].

 == Frequently Asked Questions ==